Enhanced Local Binary Patterns for Automatic Face Recognition

--3pt We compute LBP values in all points of the face image.
+We compute LBP values in all points of the face image.
 The image is then divided into a~set of square cells lying on a~regular grid.
 Feature vectors are computed for each cell as a~histogram of the E-LBP values.
 Every cell is then represented by one feature vector of the size 256.
-As many other LBP face recognition methods, we concatenate the feature histograms into one feature vector to create the face model.
-We use histogram intersection distance~\cite{zhang2003evaluation} for the face recognition.
+As many other LBP based face recognition methods, we concatenate the feature histograms into one feature vector to create the face model.
+We use a histogram intersection distance with 1-NN classifier for the face recognition.